thomasWeise/simpleCluster/README.md

 First, we create a permanently shared directory on the server, which is nicely discussed [on this website](http://websiteforstudents.com/samba-setup-on-ubuntu-16-04-17-10-18-04-with-windows-systems/) and which I summarize here for Ubuntu.

 1. Install samba by doing `sudo apt-get install samba samba-common python-glade2 system-config-samba`.
-2. Add the directory to the samba configuration, by editing the file `/etc/samba/smb.conf`
+2. Add the directory to the samba configuration, by editing the file `/etc/samba/smb.conf` and therefore do the following:
-   1. do `sudo nano /etc/samba/smb.conf`
+3. do `sudo nano /etc/samba/smb.conf`
-   2. add text like this to the bottom of the file, where `/cluster` the path to directory to share, `cluster` is the name under which it will be shared, and `USER` is the user name that you will use.
+4. add text like this to the bottom of the file, where `/cluster` the path to directory to share, `cluster` is the name under which it will be shared, and `USER` is the user name that you will use.
 ```
 [cluster]
    path = /cluster